Motives of graph hypersurfaces with torus operations

 \section{Introduction}

 Feynman diagrams and their amplitudes are of fundamental importance in perturbative quantum field theory.
 Extensive calculations of these amplitudes for graphs of low loop numbers by Broadhurst and Kreimer in \cite{BKR1} and \cite {BKR2} revealed the motivic nature of these amplitudes, showing that in many cases they are expressible as rational linear combinations of multiple zeta values.
 This brought up the question whether all Feynman amplitudes evaluate to multiple zeta values.
 By general principles \cite{DG,L}, this would mean that Feynman amplitudes are periods of mixed Tate motives.
 Kontsevich \cite{Kont} related this to point counting on the hypersurface defined by the singularities of the integrand in the Feynman amplitude.
-Despite the empirical evidence created by Stembridge in \cite{Stem}, Belkale and Brosnan \cite{BelBros} showed that the point counting function for general graph hypersurfaces is not of polynomial type, in fact, it is of the most general type one can conceive in the world of motivic counting functions.
+Despite the empirical evidence created by Stembridge in \cite{Stem}, Belkale and Brosnan showed that the point counting function for general graph hypersurfaces is not of polynomial type, in fact, all point counting functions can be expressed in terms of those of graph hypersurfaces \cite{BelBros}.
 Bloch, Esnault and Kreimer \cite{BEK} investigated the foundations of Feynman amplitudes and their relations to periods of mixed Hodge structures, and studied the mixed Hodge structure of the middle cohomology for wheel-type graphs.
 Explicit graphs not of mixed Tate type have first been found by Brown-Schnetz \cite{Brown, BroSchn} and Doryn \cite{Dor}.

-The intention of this paper is to explore torus actions on graph hypersurface $X_\Gamma$ and their non-singular models, and to provide a set-up to compute the resulting motive using the theorem of Bialynicki-Birula \cite{BB}.
-In section \S 1 we study criteria for the existence of algebraic torus operations.
-In \S 2 we focus on a particular class of graphs, obtained by a glueing process, where the torus action is evident.
+The intention of this paper is to explore torus operations on graph hypersurfaces $X_\Gamma$ and their non-singular models, and to provide a set-up for studying the resulting motive using the theorem of Bialynicki-Birula \cite{BB}.
+In section \S 1, we give criteria for the existence of algebraic torus operations.
+In \S 2, we focus on a particular class of graphs, obtained by a glueing process, where the torus operation is evident.
 In \S 3, we use the derived category $DM(k)$ of motives and apply the theorem of Bialynicki-Birula in a motivic context in order to study the motive of $X_\Gamma$.
-The presence of a torus action reduces the complexity of the motive of $X_\Gamma$ with this method to that of the fixed point loci in some resolution of singularities.
+The presence of a torus operation reduces the complexity of the motive of $X_\Gamma$ with this method to that of the fixed point loci in some resolution of singularities.